james-lawrence/genieql/README.md

 everything else will be found in godoc.

 ## genieql commands
-- genieql bootstrap - saves database information for generation.
+- genieql bootstrap - setups dialect information for generation from database connection strings.
 - genieql auto - runs the gql scripts to generate database code.

 ## examples